gingerbeardman/gingerbeardman.github.io/_posts/2009-09-05-hacking-the-becker-cascade-navigation-cf-card.md

 ---

-I just had my tonsils out and whilst recovering at home I decided to try to figure out how I could use larger CF cards in my Becker Traffic Pro 7949 navigation headunit.
+I just had my tonsils removed and whilst recovering at home I decided to try to figure out how I could use larger CF cards in my Becker Traffic Pro 7949 navigation headunit.
 It comes with a 2GB card which is barely big enough for the maps alone.
 Later map distributions increased the size of the card to 4GB as the map quality increased.

 I bought a new CF card of the same type (SanDisk), opting for a SanDisk Ultra 8GB, and copied the files and volume name over.
 It didn't work.